Erasmus+ traineeship grant

 3. Certificate which proves B2 level of the language, depending of the language of instruction of the traineeship (English language certificate is not required if you are studying in English taught programme at UT)

-In order to get approval to your Erasmus Training Agreement by UT side (required!), you should additionally submit to your Insitute/Collage/School the following documents (not required from recent graduates):
+In order to get approval to your Erasmus Training Agreement by UT side (required!), you should additionally submit to your Insitute/Collage/School the following documents (not required from recent graduates): study and traineeship plan and training agreement.
+Please find the forms from Learning Agreement page (under Training Agreement section).

 Before going abroad, you should enter into an Erasmus programme grant agreement with UT.
 Under this agreement, students undertake to do the traineeship at the foreign university or other institution during the period set out in the agreement and to submit written confirmation from the partner university of their traineeship achievements.
 The agreement also stipulates the amount of the grant.
 In the event that students fail to perform their obligations under the agreement, the university is entitled to demand repayment of the grant and cancel the traineeship period.